 - Once you have done this, the box will become highlighted and the opposing box will become un-highlighted (de-selected).

-- In the screenshot you can see that, as a delegate, this contact attended one event on the right, but the left-hand contact didn’t attend an event, so the merge will bring that existing event history over to the merged contact.
+- In the screenshot you can see that, as a Student, this Contact attended one Event on the right, but the left-hand contact didn’t attend an Event, so the merge will bring that existing event history over to the merged contact.

 - Once you are happy with the information presented, click on the “Merge” button on the top right.

 - Once you have clicked the “Merge” button, click OK and you have now Merged the Contact and resolved the duplication of the Contact.